Note: This article contains an affiliate link to Apple. If you click through and make a purchase, we earn a small commission at no extra cost to you.

 When you stay at Fort Grey Campground, the Lake Pinaroo walk is a must-do walk.
 It starts at the eastern end of the campground and does a clockwise loop past the Old Fort Grey homestead, across the lake past an Aboriginal cooking hearth, onto an old well, past the remains of a timber brush fence then back over sand dunes to the campground.

-Just after the well, you can also strike out across the lake to Sturt’s campsite.
+Just after the well, you can also strike out across the lake to Sturtโs campsite.
 This is a one way route.
+Sturt named his depot Fort Grey and used this as a base to explore to the west and north.

 NSW National Parks have done a remarkable job installing interpretive signage in many spots along the walk.
 We always enjoy these signs because it brings the place to life.